+LABOUR WITH OVARIAN TUMOURS.
+255

-Fig. 108.-Ovarian Tumour obstructing Delivery.
+Fig. 109. - Ovarian Tumour obstructing Delivery.
 (After Tyler Smith.)

-4. Very often-it is to be hoped in most cases-this process is anticipated by the attendant, who punctures the tumour and draws off the fluid by the vagina.
+4. Very often-it is to be hoped in most cases this process is anticipated by the attendant, who removes the tumour.

 Possible accidents.-When the tumour is in the abdominal cavity and is large, the patient suffers increased discomfort during pregnancy, from the great size of the belly.
 Labour is apt to be lingering, because the distension lessens the bearing-down power of the woman.
 There is no special tendency to malpresentations.

 During delivery, rotation of the tumour and twisting of its pedicle are apt to occur, from the combined effects of the diminution in size of the uterus, the straining of the patient during the pains, and the manipulations of the medical attendant.
 The pedicle has even been torn through, but this is very rare.
 A tumour which before the birth of the child was in the abdomen has been known to get into the pelvis after delivery and obstruct the exit of the placenta.

 Treatment.-A large ovarian tumour situated in the abdomen is pretty sure to have been discovered during pregnancy; so that it is seldom that this has to be dealt with as a difficulty of labour.
 The best treatment is to remove the tumour, even if labour has commenced, unless labour has so far advanced that it is likely that the child will be born before the necessary preparations can be made and the operation completed.
 If your experience in abdominal surgery is not large enough to justify you in undertaking this, or if you have not the necessary skilled assistants, or would have to treat the case in circumstances unfavourable to the satisfactory carrying out of the operation and the after treatment, then tap the tumour, and thus lessen its size.

 When a small ovarian tumour lies in the pelvic cavity and obstructs the passage of the child, the first question is, Can it be pushed up?
 If you can push it above the brim, out of the way of the child, this is the way to deal with it.
 You will do it more easily by putting the patient in the knee-elbow position.
 You may have to put the whole hand in the vagina; and if so, chloroform will be advisable.

-If you cannot push the tumour out of the way, as may be the case if strong pains are forcing down the head, the alternative is to puncture it with a trocar.
-If you have not a trocar with you, or if, while the tumour presents the elasticity which suggests fluid, no fluid flows through a trocar (as may happen if the contents of the tumour are unusually viscid), cut into it with a knife.
-Have ready two threaded needles, and put in a stitch on each side of the cut, uniting the cyst wall and the vagina.
+If you cannot push the tumour out of the way, as may be the case if strong pains are forcing down the head, open the abdomen, lift the head on one side with the hand, and then let an assistant push the tumour up out of the pelvis with his hand in the vagina.
+Then remove the tumour.
+If circumstances make this impossible, cut into the tumour with a knife.
+Have ready two threaded needles, and put in a stitch on each side of the cut uniting the cyst wall and the vagina

+LABOUR WITH FIBROIDS.

 A still better practice would be to perform vaginal ovariotomy; that is, to incise the vagina freely, bring out the tumour, transfix and ligature the pedicle, and cut away the tumour.
-But it would be absurd to say that it is the doctor's duty to attempt this when, suddenly summoned to what he expects to be an ordinary confinement, he finds the second stage of
+But I cannot help thinking that this is more difficult than removing the tumour by the abdomen: and it is obvious that greater difficulty means greater danger.

-Fig. 109.-Labour impeded by Uterine Polypus.
-(After Tyler Smith) labour in progress and the tumour obstructing the birth of the head.
+Fig. 110. -Labour impeded by Uterine Polypus.
+(After Tyler Smith )